 Covid-19 Risk Management In Supply Chains And Logistics

-Siggol Logistics Company, just like other businesses, has had to come up with measures and strategies that protect its consumers and employees.
+Siggol Logistics, just like other businesses, has had to come up with measures and strategies that protect its clients and employees.
 The Corona Virus has disrupted nearly every part of supply chains.
 From supply upstream to inbound and outbound logistics to demand planning and forecasting, all have had their fair share of disruptions.

 This pandemic economic effect has trickled down to the Kenyan Economy with curfews, lockdowns, and restrictions of movement being put in place.
 It is these strains that have seen businesses begin to think of strategies that will build resilience and adjust to a “new normal”.

 At Siggol Logistics we have come up with 3 approaches that will ensure we not only thrive but protect our stakeholders’ business interest.
 They include: